vinit4u16/MTV-APIJam/Labs/GCP/API Development - Add the power of Google Cloud Platform's Machine Learning/README.md

 ## Select existing Employees API

-1. Go to [https://apigee.com/edge](https://apigee.com/edge) and log in.
+* Go to [https://apigee.com/edge](https://apigee.com/edge) and log in.
 This is the Edge management UI.

-2. Select **Develop → API Proxies** in the side navigation menu.
+* Select **Develop → API Proxies** in the side navigation menu.

 ![image alt text](./media/image_1.jpg)

-3. Click on the proxy you created before and click on the flow for the "POST" method.
+* Click on the proxy you created before and click on the flow for the "POST" method.

 ![image alt text](./media/image_2.png)

 ## We now need to get a valid token to invoke the ML(DLP) API Use a Service Callout Policy

-4. Add the policy from the conditional POST flow.
+* Add the policy from the conditional POST flow.

 ![image alt text](./media/image_3.png)

 ![image alt text](./media/image_4.png)

-5. Modify the policy to reflect a request with the appropriate query parameters for the API that will grant a valid token to invoke the ML APIs.
+* Modify the policy to reflect a request with the appropriate query parameters for the API that will grant a valid token to invoke the ML APIs.
+Literally copy the below snippet and paste it over the above policy XML config.

 ```
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>